Ibrahim778/VitaFTPI-Core/README.md

 ## Using the Debug feature:
 This is not a full blown debug implimentation in unity.
 This will only allow you to read the Debug.Log's called in your app running in the vita inside unity like you do on PC.
 For this to work you need to setup PrincessLog on your vita, it's a tool made by @The-Princess-of-Sleeping.
 You can download the files from [here](https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/PrincessLog/build), Install the skprx under kernel in your taihen config and Install the vpk and enter your pc's ip leave the port at default and press save config then reboot your vita.
+Do note that when you press start debug a new window will open.
+This is normal and you can ignore it but *DO NOT CLOSE IT*.

 Then to call the logs from within unity you need to copy the Plugins folder from the release into your assets folder.
 Then you can use the sample log script provided and copy it into your project or you can make your own.
 If you use the sample script it will automatically override your debug.logs depending on the platform so there is no need to worry.